cucumber-test/cucumber-test/README.md

     Then I expect that element "a[href='https://cucumber.io/']" becomes visible
 ```

-if step 2,3 show some warnings, might be behind proxy / VPN, please check section `Behind proxy or vpn` below.
+when `run` show some warnings, might be behind proxy / VPN, please check section `Behind proxy or vpn` below.

 ## Extended tags
 Extended tags will simplify how to write cucumber with different browser & environment, those information are available on the browser object, utilize during execution of the cucumber file: